Blez's FF History (Updated March 08)

 The same year I played a key role in the design and development of London's first taxibike and looked seriously at using the Voyager as a taxibike, having rejected the Honda Helix which taxibike creator Rob Cave originally wanted to use.
 In the end the Voyager wasn't available, so I plumped for Honda's Pacific Coast 800, but I had been seduced by the Helix, and went on to own three.

-The Honda CN250 Helix/Spazio/Fusion (as it is variously known) was the world's first superscooter and is still the mass-produced machine closest to the FF ideal, at least in terms of seat height and user-friendliness.
-Since it was first released in 1986, superscoots have grown like topsy, and I've 'upgraded' my machines accordingly.
-I owned both Mk1 and K2 Burgman 400s before moving on to the 'Burger King' 650 which I went on to race in the inaugural Moto Tour de France in 2003.
+The Honda CN250 Helix/Spazio/Fusion (as it is variously known) was the world's first superscooter and was still the mass-produced machine closest to the FF ideal until the arrival of Honda's NM750 in 2014.
+Since the CN250 was first released in 1986, superscoots have grown like topsy, and I've 'upgraded' my machines accordingly.
+I owned both Mk1 and K2 Burgman 400s before moving on to the 'Burger King' AN650 which I went on to race in the inaugural Moto Tour de France in 2003.

 I also acquired an early Mk1 TMAX and it was temporarily transformed into a 'BubbleMAX' by Phil Meaton for the first day of the Central London Congestion Charge in February 2003.
 In standard form I competed with it in the Nick Sanders Moto Challenge of GB in August 2003 and in the inaugural big scooter race at Circuit Carole in Paris in June 2004.
 In 2002 I tested the prototype 'ComforTmax' initially developed by Royce Creasey for Andrew Gibbens, and compared it with a 'fresh' standard machine from the Yamaha UK press fleet. (see pix elsewhere).
-More recently, in 2005, I re-tested the finished ComforTmax after Andrew Gibbens rode it down from Newcastle to the Beaulieu show.
-I once more compared it to standard Tmaxes and also rode it two-up to the Goodwood Festival of Speed before returning it to Andrew G who sold it to Monty Billington, who still has it, along with a Carver tilting 3-wheeler.
+In 2005, I re-tested the finished ComforTmax after Andrew Gibbens rode it down from Newcastle to the Beaulieu show.
+I once more compared it to standard Tmaxes and also rode it two-up to the Goodwood Festival of Speed before returning it to Andrew G who sold it to Monty Billington, who had a lot of fun with it before he was seduced by Van Den Brink Carver tilting 3-wheelers.

 All of the above adventures with big scooters have been recounted in Twist & Go scooter magazine.
 For the launch issue of the magazine in the summer of 2000, I did a 'roofed scoot comparison' of BMW's C1 with the Benelli Adiva and Phil Meaton's Gilera 125-based 'Bubble'.
 (For what it's worth I suspect I'm the only person both to have carried a passenger on a C1 for ten miles and to have ridden a Benelli Adiva 125 two-up from London to Brighton).